Issuing and utilization of data

 This approach has several advantages.
 Individuals aren't burdened with fine-tuning legal notices every time, as discussed in the management of consent (signatures) in the data wallet.
 Furthermore, organizations can adopt licenses that meet specific compliance requirements for different countries and contexts.
 This significantly reduces the cost and time associated with legal review, making it easier to obtain informed consent.

-The features mentioned above will initially be implemented in Rarenote, a service for patients suffering from rare diseases.
-Along with the use of a data utilization SDK, patients can access healthcare and community services through the data stored in their personal data wallets.
+The features mentioned above could initially be implemented in Rarenote, a service for patients suffering from rare diseases.
+Along with the use of a data utilization SDK, patients could access healthcare and community services through the data stored in their personal data wallets.
 This SDK is freely integrable into other for-profit and non-profit products, requiring no contracts.

 To make this scenario work, conditions for data use and compensation are included in the patient's consent.
 Depending on the degree of privacy disclosure, data can be categorized into protected health information, de-identified health information, and limited datasets.
 Alternatively, it can be classified into identified health information, anonymous health information, and pseudonymous health information.
 Generally, the greater the privacy level and information requested, the higher the reward.
 However, this also increases the likelihood of a patient declining to protect their privacy.
 Consequently, organizations wishing to use the data will strive to obtain only the essential data required to persuade patients.
 Moreover, since data creation requires significant public resources, the system can be designed to distribute a larger reward percentage for public purposes, the more pseudonymous or anonymous the information is and the more it's used for scientific research.
 This mechanism could potentially enhance the quality of public healthcare.